Pennsylvania Railroad class J28

 The Pennsylvania Railroad's class J28 comprised two experimental 2-6-2 "Prairie" type steam locomotives.

 History

-In 1905, the Pennsylvania Railroad needed a better steam locomotive, than the class E 4-4-2 "Atlantic" type.
-So, the railroad ordered two 2-6-2s from Alco-Schenectady.
-They were tested extensively and failed in railroad service.
-However, they were still on the roster in the late 1920s.
+In 1905, the Pennsylvania Railroad needed a better steam locomotive than the class E 4-4-2 "Atlantic" type, which were incresingly became obsolescent in the face of heavier traffic and locomotive design development.
+Therefore, the railroad ordered six experimental locomotives, with two 2-6-2s from Alco-Schenectady being among the lot.
+With one each being allocated to the Fort Wayne and Pittsburgh divisions, they were tested extensively and failed in railroad service.
+However, they were still on the roster by 1924.

 Specifications

 The two J28s had 80 inch drivers and a 34.25 foot engine wheelbase.
 Engine #7453 had inboard piston valves and Stephenson valve gear, while #2761 had outside piston valves and Walschaerts valve gear.
 They each weighed 377,500 pounds with the tender.
 They had 27,504 pounds of tractive effort, had a 89 sqft of firebox space, also had a grate area of 54 sqft, able to hold 7,000 gallons of water and 13.5 tons of coal.
 Despite these specifications and more, the J28 was not a powerful enough Pennsylvania Railroad locomotive.